irffy/istio-project/README.md

 - **Envoy Proxies**: Small sidecars that run alongside your services and handle all network traffic

-## Key Istio Concepts (Explained Simply)
+## Key Istio Concepts

 ### 1. Istio Sidecar Container

 **What it is**: A helper container that Istio adds to your application pods.

-**Simple explanation**: Imagine you're a restaurant.
+**Explanation**: Imagine you're a restaurant.
 The sidecar is like having a dedicated waiter for each table who handles all communication between the kitchen and the customers.
 Your restaurant (application) doesn't need to worry about how orders get delivered - the waiter (sidecar) handles it all.

 **How it works**:
 - Automatically injected into your pods when enabled